-As part of the Highland Council response to the ongoing Scottish Government NPF4 review, the Council has developed an Indicative Regional Spatial Strategy (IRSS).
+As part of the Highland Council response to the Scottish Government's preparation of National Planning Framework 4 (NPF4), the Council has developed this Indicative Regional Spatial Strategy (IRSS).
+This is the April 2021 version of the IRSS and has been submitted to Scottish Government.
+It incorporates a number of refinements to the initial version that we developed and submitted in 2020.
 This IRSS showcases the unique set of assets and resources that the Highlands will contribute to the national setting and how Highland Council will collaborate with the Scottish Government and partner agencies at a national and local level to deliver on strategic national development priorities, national outcomes and delivery mechanisms to achieve a long-term sustainable vision for Highland in the period to 2050.
+Through the refinements undertaken we have sought in particular to strengthen the links between the IRSS and other plans and strategies and its role in addressing the need for a green recovery.